Center to Offer First MRI-guided Radiation Therapy in Illinois

 “Loyola is excited to expand our existing oncology program and services to include state-of-the-art Radiation Oncology services on Palos’ south campus,” said Daniel J. Post, regional executive vice president for strategy and business development, Trinity Health Illinois.
 “We are committed to partnering with Palos to offer multi-disciplinary, collaborative oncology care close to home.”

-Trinity Health Illinois is a regional system of Trinity Health – one of the nation’s largest healthcare systems with 93 hospitals in 22 states – that includes Loyola University Health System (Loyola University Medical Center, Gottlieb Memorial Hospital and a large ambulatory network) and Mercy Hospital & Medical Center.
+Trinity Health Illinois is a regional system of Trinity Health – one of the nation’s largest healthcare systems with 93 hospitals in 22 states – that includes Loyola Medicine (Loyola University Medical Center, Gottlieb Memorial Hospital and a large ambulatory network) and Mercy Hospital & Medical Center.

 Palos Health is a fully integrated, community-based healthcare system consisting of Palos Hospital, Palos Medical Group, Palos South Campus in Orland Park, Palos Home Care and Hospice and Chicago Health Colleagues, a clinically integrated physician network.

 South Campus Partners, LLC, will be governed by a board with equal representation from Loyola and Palos.